 When Can Chicks Go Outside?

 As the chicks begin to grow, the mess becomes messier.
-You may begin to wonder if they will do just as well, outside of the brooder, in the coop.
-I want to encourage you to wait as long as possible before doing this.
+You may begin to wonder if they will do just as well, outside of the brooder,and in the coop.
+Let me encourage you to wait as long as possible before doing this.
 Not only can the chicks become chilled and suffer illness from being moved too early, but you set them up to become ill from bacteria and parasites.

 Chicks are growing rapidly and need free access to food and water.
-Moving them to a coop situation where they will come in contact with staph, e-coli, coccidia, and Mareks disease is risky.
+Moving them to a coop situation where they will come in contact with staphylococcus , e-coli, coccidia, and Mareks disease is risky.
 Chicks need good nutrition, and time to build a strong immune system before being moved outside.

 I hedge a little on my answer, because each breed feathers out at a slightly different rate.
 And each area of the world has different weather patterns.
-Sometime between 6 and 10 weeks of age, depending on the weather, the chicks may be able to begin living in the coop.
+Sometime between 4 and 6 weeks of age, depending on the weather, the chicks may be able to begin living in the coop.
+There is nothing to be gained by rushing the chicks from the brooder environment into the coop.

 This does not mean that the chicks are ready to be integrated with the big chickens.
 You will want to take that slow and easy, when they are a little bigger.